cryptotronix/libcrypti2c/README.md

-# Cryptotronix libcrypti2c
+# Cryptotronix libcryptoauth

 [![Build Status](https://travis-ci.org/cryptotronix/libcrypti2c.png)](https://travis-ci.org/cryptotronix/libcrypti2c)

 ## About

-`libcrypti2c` is a library for interfacing with embedded cryptographic devices on the I2C bus.
+`libcryptoauth` is a library for interfacing with embedded cryptographic devices on the I2C bus.
 It is a small collection of utility functions that handling:

 - memory allocation (wrappers that zero out allocated memory)
 - very basic logging